Editorial Policy

 Discrimination and Diversity

-Kiwiblog agrees with Council that issues of gender, religion, minority groups, sexual orientation, age, race, colour or physical or mental disability are legitimate subjects for discussion.
+Kiwiblog agrees with the Press Council that issues of gender, religion, minority groups, sexual orientation, age, race, colour or physical or mental disability are legitimate subjects for discussion.
 Any coverage of these issues is based on public interest and is not gratuitous.

 Confidentiality